Get

 How Do Cysts Develop?

-There are several different things that influence the formation of a cyst:
+Several different things can influence the formation of a cyst:

 • Trauma: Any sort of injury or trauma can cause a blockage to occur if there is damage to the opening of a follicle or gland.

-• Inflammation: Conditions that cause inflammation can often lead to blockage of ducts that drain glands and follicles, allowing for a cyst to develop.
+• Inflammation: Conditions that cause inflammation can often lead to blockage of ducts that drain glands and follicles, enabling a cyst to develop.

 • Genetics: Certain breeds may have a genetic predisposition to developing cysts.
-Breeds such as Golden Retrievers, Shih Tzus, some Terrier breeds, Boxer Dogs, Schnauzers, and Basset Hounds seem to be more prone to developing specific types of cysts.
+Breeds like Golden Retrievers, Shih Tzus, some Terrier breeds, Boxers, Schnauzers, and Basset Hounds seem to be more prone to developing specific types of cysts.

-• Compromised immune system: Dogs who are immunocompromised in some way or have underlying allergies may be more likely to develop cysts.
+• Compromised immune system: Dogs that are immunocompromised in some way or have underlying allergies may be more likely to develop cysts.

 How Are Cysts Diagnosed?